 Ikebana Classes

-Classes are now available for both beginners (Introduction to Ikebana) and those looking to continue to develop their skills (Continuing Ikebana).
+Classes are available for beginners (Introduction to Ikebana) and those looking to continue to develop their skills (Continuing Ikebana).
+An introduction to Ikebana is required before participating in the continuing Ikebana class.

 Space is limited and registration is required.
-Cancellation deadline is 4 days prior to the class.
+Cancellation deadline is 1 week before the class.
 After that, registration is non-refundable.

 Introduction to Ikebana